-As shown in the investment policy, derivatives may be used provided that the market exposure arising is less than 25% of the value of the portfolio.
+As described in the investment policy, derivatives may be used provided that the market exposure arising is less than 25% of the value of the portfolio.
 During the year, no forward currency contracts or derivatives were used for hedging or market exposure respectively.

-Gearing and Borrowing Risk
+Borrowing Risk

 The Company may borrow to provide gearing to the equity portfolio of up to 25% of net assets.
-Borrowing is a mix of the Company's £100 million debenture stock and the Company's £150 million facility.
+Borrowing is a mix of the Company's £100 million debenture stock and the Company's £150 million bank facility.
 Details of all borrowings are given in Notes 11 and 12.
 The principal gearing risk is that the level of gearing may have an adverse impact on performance.
-Secondary risks include whether the cost of borrowing is too high and whether the facility can be renewed on terms acceptable to the Company.
+Secondary risks include whether the cost of borrowing is too high and whether the bank facility can be renewed and on terms acceptable to the Company.

 The Manager has full discretion over the amount of the borrowing it uses to gear its portfolio, whilst the issuance, repurchase, or restructuring of borrowing are for the Board to decide.
 Information related to borrowing and gearing is provided to the Directors as part of the Board papers.
-Additionally, the Board keeps under review the cost of buying back the debt.